sebastiankozub/CrAz4HomeOfficer/Readme.md

 3. Interactive Windows Service Framework
 4. Easy-to-extend functionalities system

+`Service` is a casual Windows service application giving possibility to start casual Windows EXE Console/Window application executable as user process in given desktop environment.
+`Process` is the process run by `Service`.
+Is uses WinForms's Application.Run() message pump to get events from operating system and no-window ApplicationContexct to get desired [no window but interactive] functionality.

 ## Easy-to-extend functionalities system

 ### Funny functionalities, adding to service "quite" dynamically